Daniele Orsato: Career

 Orsato became a FIFA referee in 2010.
 He has served as a referee in qualifying matches for the 2014 World Cup and Euro 2012.

-Orsato refereed group stage matches in the 2012–13, 2013–14, and 2014–15 UEFA Champions League competitions.
+Orsato served as the fourth official for the 2009 Supercoppa Italiana, and officiated three consecutive Coppa Italia finals between 2013 and 2015.
+He also refereed group stage matches in the 2012–13, 2013–14, and 2014–15 UEFA Champions League competitions.
 In 2016, Orsato refereed the round of 16 match between PSV Eindhoven and Atlético Madrid in the 2015–16 UEFA Champions League.

-On 14 March 2017, Orsato refereed the round of 16 match between Leicester City and Sevilla in the 2016–17 UEFA Champions League.
+On 14 March 2017, he refereed the round of 16 match between Leicester City and Sevilla in the 2016–17 UEFA Champions League.

-On 28 April 2018, he refereed Serie A match between Inter Milan and Juventus where some of his decisions was subject of much controversy including failed to show Juventus' Miralem Pjanic a second yellow card.
+On 28 April 2018, Orsato refereed Serie A match between Inter Milan and Juventus where some of his decisions was subject of much controversy including failed to show Juventus' Miralem Pjanić a second yellow card.
 Orsato himself acknowledged the mistake years later.
 On 1 July 2018, Orsato was appointed a VAR referee for the 2018 FIFA World Cup match between Croatia and Denmark.

-On 12 February 2019, Orsato refereed the UEFA Champions League round of 16 first-leg match between Manchester United and Paris Saint-Germain.
+On 12 February 2019, Orsato refereed the UEFA Champions League round of 16 first-leg match between Manchester United and Paris Saint-Germain (0–2).
 He gave out 10 yellow cards (six for United and four for Paris Saint-Germain) and sent off Paul Pogba in the 89th minute.
 Orsato refereed the 2020 UEFA Champions League final between Paris Saint-Germain and Bayern Munich.
+In December 2020, Orsato was awarded by IFFHS as the best referee of that calendar year.

-He also refereed the second leg of the 2021 UEFA Champions League semi-final between Chelsea and Real Madrid.
+Orsato refereed the second leg of the 2021 UEFA Champions League semi-final between Chelsea and Real Madrid at Stamford Bridge; Chelsea won the match 2–0 and advanced to the final 3–1 on aggregate.